living near a gas transmission pipeline

 When you want to undertake work we will visit to determine the exact location of the gas pipeline and may supervise the works on or near the gas pipeline corridor.
 This service is free of charge for all landholders.
 Penalties apply for undertaking work on the gas pipeline corridor without prior approval.

-APA encourages all landholders to use the Dial Before You Dig service
+APA encourages all landholders to use the Before You Dig Australia service.

 As part of our pipeline operations we will regularly access your property along the right of way or via agreed access routes.
 The purpose of our access is to conduct ground patrols, cathodic protection surveys and undertake maintenance work on the pipeline corridor.
 Should we be required to complete substantial maintenance then we will discuss this with you prior to the works taking place.